 The fall is an ideal time to plan a romantic escape to Mexico.
 Since it's low season, you'll enjoy few crowds and super-attentive service, and you may have many of the sights and attractions to yourselves: idyllic conditions for spending some time with your sweetie!
+There are fewer families traveling with children, so it's a good time to plan an adults-only getaway.
 Check out the top 10 adult-only resorts in Mexico for some ideas about where to spend it.

-On the other hand, if you'd like to take a vacation with kids in tow, it's also a good time for that.
-Some of the kids stay free deals offered by resorts in Mexico are available through the fall, giving you a good excuse to stretch your summertime fun out into the fall months.
+On the other hand, if you'd like to take a vacation with kids in tow, it's also a good time for that, as long as you don't have any problems taking the kids out of school.
+Some of the kids stay free deals offered by resorts in Mexico are available throughout the fall months (usually until shortly before Christmas), giving you a good excuse to stretch your summertime family fun out into the fall months.

-The weather in Mexico in the fall is particularly fine - rainy season is coming to an end throughout most of the country so you'll get to enjoy the lush, green vegetation but you likely won't have to contend with much rain.
-Hurricane season in Mexico ends in November, so there is still some chance of storms during the fall months.
+The weather in Mexico in the fall is particularly fine.
+Rainy season is coming to an end throughout most of the country so you'll get to enjoy the lush, green vegetation but you likely won't have to contend with very much rain.
+Hurricane season in Mexico ends in November, so there is still some chance of storms during the fall months, but they're statistically less likely than in the summer.
 Check to see if your hotel offers a hurricane guarantee and follow our other hurricane season travel tips.

 Packing for Fall

-Check the weather forecast for your destination for particulars, but for travel to Mexico in the fall, you may wish to pack an umbrella or raincoat.
-If you're going to be in a high altitude area, take a sweater because evenings can get chilly.
-Even so, you should not forego sunscreen, because you can still get a sunburn even if it doesn't feel hot.
+Check the weather forecast for your destination for particulars, but for travel to Mexico in the fall, it's probably a good idea to pack an umbrella or raincoat, since you may catch the last few rains of the year.
+If you're going to be in a high altitude area, you should definitely take a sweater or light jacket because evenings can get quite chilly.
+Even so, you should not forego sunscreen, because it's important to keep in mind that you can still get a sunburn even if it doesn't feel hot.
 If you're heading to the beach, you'll probably have warm weather but it may be a bit humid, so be sure to choose light, comfortable clothing.

-The fall is also the time of year when Chiles en Nogada, one of Mexico's national dishes, is in season, so if you're visiting Mexico in the fall, take the opportunity to try it.
+The fall is also the time of year when Chiles en Nogada, one of Mexico's national dishes, is in season.
+This dish was invented in Puebla, but it's served throughout the country during the month of September, so if you're visiting Mexico in the fall, be sure to take the opportunity to try it.